UCIC students who are over the age of 18 and require accommodation have the option of staying at:

 UCIC is not the provider of these accommodation options, and has not conducted a formal assessment.
 The University of Canterbury accommodation office are responsible for sourcing and recommending accommodation for the students.

-Fully-furnished single rooms with bed, desk, chair, bookshelf, wardrobe and a high-speed internet port.
-Students have their own room and share kitchen, bathroom and laundry facilities with other students.
+Fully equipped single rooms with bed, desk, chair, bookshelf, wardrobe, and access to Wi-Fi.
+Students have their own room and share kitchen, bathroom, and laundry facilities with other 2 to 4 students.
 Single-sex apartments may be available.

 Under 18 students at the time of visa application must have approved welfare and accommodation arrangements in place and must maintain these arrangements until they turn 18.

-In order to fully meet our obligations under the New Zealand Education (Pastoral Care of International Students) Code of Practice 2016 (Includes Amendments 2019), UC International College requires students who are under 18 years old to live in one of the following types of accommodation:
+In order to fully meet our obligations under The Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021, UC International College requires students who are under 18 years old to live in one of the following types of accommodation:

 With the Student’s Parent/Legal Guardian